Scholarships an prizes for employees

 The awardee is appointed by a committee consisting of the vice-chancellor, the dean of the technical faculty committee and the philosophy faculty committee, and the office manager at Nordea's office in Luleå, who is also chairman.

-The prize sum of SEK 100,000 is awarded in connection with the academic celebration.
+The prize sum of SEK 100,000 is awarded in connection with the Academic Ceremony in November.

 Heads of department are hereby invited to nominate prize winners for Nordea's scientific prize.
 The nomination must include a short justification (max.
 1 page) that describes the researcher's scientific production, structure of the research group and supervision efforts.
 CV including list of publications must be attached.